Anti-Chechen sentiment: Astrakhan

 In August 2005 there was a series of clashes in the Limansky District of Astrakhan Oblast between Chechen migrant workers and native Kalmyks and Russians due to vandalism of Russian graves and the death of a Kalmyk youth attempting to prevent said vandalism.
 A pogrom was committed in reprisal by the Russians and Kalmyks targeting Chechen houses and cars which resulting in several Chechens being hospitalized.

 North Ossetia

 In North Ossetia–Alania, during the East Prigorodny Conflict of the 1990s, ethnic Ossetian militia groups, many supported by the Russian government, committed ethnic cleansing of Ingush; a close relative of the Chechens, as well as the Chechens themselves, due to Chechen support for Ingush against Ossetians.

 Syria

 Chechens and most other non-Arab ethnicities in Syria endured repression by the Ba'athist Syrian regime, making it harder to preserve their cultural heritage.

 The Assad family alliance with Russia, as well as Chechen-Syrian support for the Syrian opposition, had led to increased antagonism against Chechens during the Syrian Civil War.

 United States

 Following the Boston Marathon bombing by two Chechen immigrants, anti-Chechen sentiment and Islamophobia increased in the United States.
 Many Chechen-Americans had expressed fear of reprisals and racism from American nationalists.

+Kazakhstan

+In 2007, a major ethnic violence broke out in southern Kazakhstan's Almaty Region after disputes between Kazakhs and Chechens erupted into a major brawl, killing three people.